its-jefe/Project-2/README.md

-# `Great concept but time contraints took their toll`
+# `Great concept but time constraints took their toll`

 ## To Be Continued...?